beznosd/composer-example/README.md

 4. We have downloaded [Twig](https://twig.symfony.com/) (template engine for PHP) via **Composer** and created own class `Classes\Greeting.php` to demonstrate that both autoloaders works fine and we can use composer dependencies in our application.

-5. We have created view `/views/index.html` for our main page where we use variable `hello` that will be replaced by **Twig** on real data.
+5. We have created view `/views/index.html` for our main page where we use variable `hello` that will be replaced by **Twig** with real data.

-6. In index.php we require file `autoload.php` and then use class of our application and classses of our dependencies.
+6. In `index.php` we required our `/autoload.php` and then successfully used the class of our application and classes of our dependencies.

+7. It just works.
+Cool!

 ## Test app in 3 steps